moshix/3270BBS/basic_manual.md

-# 🖥️ 3270BBS BASIC Interpreter Manual
+# 🖥️ BASIC/3270BBS Interpreter Manual

 **Copyright © 2025-2026 by moshix.
 All rights reserved.**